Why is this important?

 The local authority that has responsibility for the child may not be the local authority where you live.

 If you are not happy with the way the local authority is dealing with you, you can complain.
 For more information about how to complain, see Children who need local authority services.
-Your local CAB can help with this.
-To search for details of your nearest CAB, including those that can give advice by e-mail, click on nearest CAB.
+Your local CAB can help with this. - where to get advice.

 If you are a kinship carer it is important to understand the legal status of the child or children you are caring for.